datapastry/datapastry.github.io/_posts/2019-08-07-get-the-most-value-from-your-data-scientist.md

 Of course, you should still put forward any ideas you have, but be very conscious of how they might be perceived.
 You should really prioritise describing the problem rather than suggesting possible solutions.

-And ask your data scientist to propose a solution _before_ you offer some suggestions of your own.
+It'll help if you ask your data scientist to propose a solution _before_ you offer some suggestions of your own.
 For the most part, you should defer to your data scientist regarding what they say needs to be done to solve your data problems.

 If you don’t trust them to do this, you’re basically admitting that you made a bad hire!